Satoshi-Protocol/satoshi-core/README.md

 ![Banner](https://i.imgur.com/QhKQ20H.png)

 Satoshi Protocol is a revolutionary "universal" stablecoin protocol backed by Bitcoin.
-It allows users to deposit assets as collateral to mint the stablecoin $SAT on both Bitcoin mainnet and multiple L2s.
+It allows users to deposit assets as collateral to mint the stablecoin $satUSD on both Bitcoin mainnet and multiple L2s.

 ## Documentation